Imprinted brain hypothesis: Hypothesis and background

-Arguments of proponents
+Arguments regarding the hypothesis

-The imprinted brain hypothesis has some similarities with the extreme male brain theory of autism, but they come apart significantly.
+The imprinted brain hypothesis has some similarities with the extreme male brain theory of autism, but they differ significantly.
 Proponents of the imprinted brain hypothesis state that the hypothesized imprinting mechanism may have detrimental interactions when extreme genomic imprinting occurs in the opposite sex, which they claim provides an explanation for something that would be a 'problem' for the extreme male brain claims—specifically, that female autism tends to be particularly severe.
 This is also used as an explanation for the relative severity of schizophrenia in males.
 However, proponents of the extreme male brain theory believe sexual dimorphism in autism severity is already explained by diagnostic discrepancy.

-In both autism and schizophrenia, the theory of mind is impaired, which the imprinted brain hypothesis posits occurs via different mechanisms and is not generalizable to the broader underlying neurotypes.
-Proponents of the hypothesis claim people with schizotypal personality have an enhanced theory of mind, increased emphatic ability, and an improved ability to recognize the emotions of others, but this is not supported by research on the schizotypal personality disorder population or on measures of 'healthy' schizotypy in the general population.
+In both autism and schizophrenia, theory of mind is impaired, which the imprinted brain hypothesis posits occurs via different mechanisms and is not generalizable to the broader underlying neurotypes.
+Proponents of the hypothesis claim people with positive schizotypal traits have an enhanced theory of mind, increased emphatic ability, and an improved ability to recognize the emotions of others, but this idea is not supported by research on the schizotypal personality disorder population or on measures of 'healthy' schizotypy in the general population.
 Rather, theory of mind appears to be impaired in all schizophrenia-spectrum conditions even in the absence of frank psychosis.

 Factors such as nutrition during pregnancy are believed to affect imprinting.
 Proponents note that schizophrenia is associated with maternal starvation during pregnancy while autism has increased in diagnostic prevalence in affluent societies, although the general scientific consensus is that rising rates of autism diagnosis in wealthy societies are related to awareness rather than prevalence.

 Autism and schizophrenia appear to be related to birth weight in opposite ways, with autism being associated with high birth weight and schizophrenia with low birth weight.
 Supporters of the hypothesis point towards this association as evidence.